 A kindred gardener tuned me into a series on Netflix called “Big Dreams Small Spaces” in anticipation of me turning soil in my new city garden.

-At first I tried to ration out the season, but as so often happens with Netflix, the ration card soon flew out the window after a couple of evenings and I binge watched the episodes instead.
+At first I tried to ration out the episodes, but as so often happens with Netflix, the ration card flew out the window and I binged on the entire season instead.

 The host of the series is apparently Britain’s most beloved gardener, Monty Don.
 Even though I hadn’t heard of him before, it didn’t take long for this Canadian to understand his appeal and become a fan.
 He not only exudes garden know-how but a gentle, kind, down-to-earth spirit.